piconaut/piconaut.github.io/_pages/resume.md

 Western University

-- NSERC USRA
+- NSERC USRA.
+2018
-- Pre-thesis award
+- Pre-thesis award.
+2017
+- Sponsored half of trip to Ottawa for CUPC.
+2017

 McMaster University

+- Sponsored trips to Boston, Halifax, Ottawa, and Warsaw for AAVSO, CUPC, and IPS.
+2016 - 2017
-- William McKeon Memorial Academic Grant in Physics
+- William McKeon Memorial Academic Grant in Physics.
+2015
-- $1000 entrance scholarship
+- $1000 entrance scholarship.
+2014